citrix/terraform-provider-citrixadc/README.md

 We can use a `https` URL and accept the untrusted authority certificate on the Citrix ADC by specifying `insecure_skip_verify = true`

+**Note** Use of `https` is preferred.
+Using `http` will result in all provider configuration variables as well as resource variables to be transmitted in cleartext.
+Anyone observing the HTTP data stream will be able to parse sensitive values such as the provider password.

 ##### Argument Reference

 The following arguments are supported.